abdulrahman3mad/Zolla/README.md

 #Zolla
 An E-learning site

-You can check it from here
+You can check it here
 https://zollaa.herokuapp.com/

+Made using:
+HTML5, CSS/CSS3, Javascript, sass, ReactJs

 ![dsa](https://user-images.githubusercontent.com/65741884/134911082-99405dac-7a23-4972-9300-1d6986491297.png)